 Although a configurable product uses more SKUs, and may initially take a little longer to set up, it can save you time in the long run.
 If you plan to grow your business, the configurable product type is a good choice for products with multiple options.

-- In the Search box, enter the name of the template.
+- In the Search box, enter the name of the attribute set.

-- In the list, choose the template that you want to use.
+- In the list, choose the attribute set that you want to use.

-The form is updated to reflect the template.
+The form is updated to reflect the change.

 |3.||Enter the product Price.|